|

 dog and hyena.
 A smaller carnivore and efficient

 predator sometimes seen, is the serval.
-This feline
+This

-catches rodents and birds by silently pouncing
+feline catches rodents and birds by silently

-and prey on insects, scorpions, mice and small
+small carnivores and prey on insects, scorpions,

 Birdlife

-is abundant here and particularly vocal with a
+is abundant here and particularly vocal with

-magnificent dawn chorus.
+a magnificent dawn chorus.
 Daytime noises include

 incessantly grunting hippos and trumpeting elephants,